 Situated 71 km to the north of Thiruvananthapuram, Kollam backwaters form the historic coastline district known for its marine and cashew industries was one of the oldest ports on the Malabar coast and a major international trading point in days gone by.

 The district also endorses several historic remnants and a number of temples built in the traditional ornate architectural style.
 Around 30% of this historic town is covered by the renowned Ashtamudi Lake, making it the gateway to the magnificent Backwaters of

-Being a scenic town standing on the banks of the Lake Ashtamudi is the gateway to the exceeding enchanting backwaters of Kerala.
+Being a scenic town standing on the banks of Lake Ashtamudi is the gateway to the exceeding enchanting backwaters of Kerala.
 The long 8 hrs boat trip from Kollam to Alleppey is the best and most comprehensive introduction to the delights of Kerala’s backwaters as one passes through lakes, canals water-bound villages.
 The famous “Cheenavala” or Chinese fishing nets can also be seen along the backwaters.

-Alappuzha backwaters, better known as the Venice of East, is popular for its boat races, houseboat holidays, beaches, marine products and coir industry.
+Alappuzha backwaters, better known as the Venice of East, is popular for its boat races, houseboat holidays, beaches, marine products, and coir industry.
 A singular characteristic of this land is the region called Kuttanad.
 The Granary of Kerala, Kuttanad is perhaps the only place in the world where farming is done below sea level.

 The dazzling Beaches of Kerala

 Travel to Beaches of Kerala in order to explore the traditions and culture of the people living alongside the coastline.
 Although Kerala beaches to take up a backseat because of the backwater cruises and the Ayurveda holidays, yet it is recommended that if you are in Kerala and you must pay a visit to the sensuous beaches of Kerala.
 Plan your tour to Kerala beaches now! and discover the “undiscovered beach hideaways” of Kerala